 SOURCE: National Safe Boating Council

-WASHINGTON, DC--(Marketwire - Jul 24, 2012) - Following safe and responsible boating practices, including wearing a life jacket, being alert and aware while on the water, and obeying navigation rules, can make each time you are on the water with family and friends enjoyable while always being prepared for an emergency situation.
+WASHINGTON, DC--(Marketwired - Aug 13, 2014) - Labor Day may mark the unofficial end to the summer boating season, but boaters will continue to enjoy time on the water throughout the year.
+Following safe and responsible boating practices, including wearing a life jacket, being alert and aware while on the water, and obeying navigation rules, can make each time you are on the water fun while always being prepared for an emergency situation.

-In 2011, the Coast Guard counted 4,588 accidents that involved 758 deaths, 3,081 injuries and approximately $52 million dollars of damage to property as a result of recreational boating accidents.
-Of those who drowned, 84 percent were not wearing life jackets.
+In 2013, the Coast Guard counted 4,062 accidents that involved 560 deaths, 2,620 injuries and approximately $39 million dollars of damage to property as a result of recreational boating accidents.
+Where cause of death was known, 84 percent of drowning victims in recreational boating accidents were not wearing life jackets.

-The North American Safe Boating Campaign unites the efforts of a wide variety of boating safety advocates, including NASBLA, the Canadian Safe Boating Council and the many members of the National Safe Boating Council.
+The North American Safe Boating Campaign (Wear It!) unites the efforts of a wide variety of boating safety advocates, including the National Association of State Boating Law Administrators, Canadian Safe Boating Council and many members of the National Safe Boating Council.
 The campaign is produced under a grant from the Sports Fish Restoration and Boating Trust Fund, administered by the U.S. Coast Guard.
-Partners hold local events, teach classes, distribute educational materials and perform free Vessel Safety Checks, among other activities.